OASIS - Heart for Wellbeing Project

 » Providing groups, projects, activities, free education for excluded, unemployed ,elderly, those suffering illness, isolation, loneliness etc.

-» Providing a new park and gardens to give a peaceful oasis where people can find peace, relaxation.
+» Improving our park and gardens to give a peaceful oasis where people can find peace, relaxation.
 A green and pleasant place to visit.

-Success will be seeing people come to the OASIS centre daily and accessing mentoring help provided.
+Success will be seeing people come to the OASIS centre daily, meeting new people, reducing isolation, learning new skills and accessing mentoring help provided.

 Help people explore new opportunities giving new contacts, friends, skills and interests.

-Activities» Educational classes/ groups who can access free courses (IT, basic skills in english, maths, finance, catering, childcare, arts, care etc.
+Activities» Educational classes/groups who can access free courses (IT, basic skills in english, maths, care, gardening, catering, childcare, arts & crafts etc.

 » New groups for hobbies/skills (horticulture, arts and crafts, music, film, website design, catering, sports etc) giving new direction/experiences.